 With 27 perfectly designed holes, Nilai Springs Golf & Country Club is indeed a decent golf course.
 The championship course - a combination of 3 nines, namely Mango, Island, and Pines - is specially created for golfers who wish to take their golfing skills to the limit.
 The generously spread water hazards and narrow fairways accentuated by tricky bunkers will be a real test for golfers hoping to achieve pars and birdies.

-(Newly reconstructed, 18 hole Ted Parslow design and part of the world-class IOI Resort)
+(18 hole Ted Parslow design and part of the IOI Resort)

 Part of the IOI Resort, Palm Garden is a 30-minute drive from the Kuala Lumpur city center.
 The club embarked on a major exercise in 2009 which saw the emergence of 18 new holes designed by talented course architect Ted Parslow.

-The Course is sand-capped and golfers will find there are lot of undulations, mounds and swales.
+The Course is sand-capped, and golfers will find there are a lot of undulations, mounds, and swales.